 Firewood for the future

-In March 2012 the Baillieu Government lit a fuse under Victorian conservationists by announcing the end of a firewood collection system that had helped protect threatened species in state forests for more than half a century.
+In March 2012 the Victorian Government lit a fuse under Victorian conservationists by announcing the end of a firewood collection system that had helped protect threatened species in state forests for more than half a century.

 The decision to open up these state forests to unregulated firewood collection quickly led to a firewood 'free-for-all' that cleared out important ground litter habitat (the small logs animals call home) and deprived locals in Central Victoria of winter firewood supplies.